-Many hospitals worldwide have had problems with nursing manpower — long working hours, meager salary and hostile treatment from administrators.
+Many hospitals worldwide have had problems with nursing manpower — long working hours, meager salaries and hostile treatment from administrators.
 But an acute shortage of nurses is also driven by a lack of interest among locals who pursue other career aspirations.

 In the Philippines, a country where plenty of nursing graduates end up jobless or switch to other careers, such an opportunity to work in esteemed institutions like the United Kingdom’s National Health Service couldn’t come at a better time.